Rainwater Harvesting Rebate Program

-- Complete a Pre-approval Application form, including a description of the system that is going to be installed.
+Complete a pre-approval application form, including a description of the system that is going to be installed.

 Once applicants have received written approval from the SCRD, they will have a $500 or a $1000 rebate set aside.
-Installations must be completed and claim form submitted within 90 days of approval letter from the SCRD.
+Installations must be completed and the claim form submitted within 90 days of the approval letter from the SCRD.
 Property owners or hired contractors may perform the installation.

-Claim form and supporting material must be submitted within 90 days of approval letter from the SCRD.
+The rebate claim form and supporting material must be submitted within 90 days of approval letter from the SCRD.
 Final document submission includes:

 - Photo(s) of the installed system, clearly showing the roof catchment area and the installed storage with appropriate equipment.

-- Completed Claim Form.
+- Completed claim form.

 All documentation (forms, photos, and receipts) can be sent to the SCRD either:

-- or by mail/in person to
+- Or by mail/in person to:

-Att: Rainwater Harvesting Program
+Rainwater Harvesting Rebate Program

 1975 Field Road